 Students in Wallington, Elmwood Park, Clifton and Garfield were able to increase their knowledge of key financial topics, based on pre- and post-assessment scores.
 Through Spencer’s partnership with EverFi, financial literacy is being taught to local students at no cost to the participating schools or taxpayers.
 The eight-hour web-based program uses the latest in new media technology to bring complex financial concepts to life for today’s digital generation.
 The platform uniquely tracks the progress and performance of every student and provides students who successfully complete the course with a financial literacy certificate, a valuable mark of distinction on college applications and resumes.

-“We’re so excited to continue teaching children, throughout schools in New Jersey, about key financial topics,” said Janel Bazih, Spencer’s VP of Marketing.
+“We’re so excited to continue teaching children, throughout schools in New Jersey, about key financial topics,” said Janel Bazih, Spencer’s VP & Marketing Manager.
 “These topics are often not learned about in schools and we think it is very important to equip students with important aspects of personal finance.
 These are real world life skills that will carry them far, and EverFi does an excellent job of teaching them in an engaging and interactive format.”

 Since beginning its partnership four years ago with leading education technology company, EverFi, Inc., Spencer has made EverFi’s interactive, web-based financial management program available to more than 2,000 students.
 The 2016-2017 year was Spencer’s largest EverFi year yet, as the bank reached nearly 700 students.